Luxury Paris and Normandy Cruise

 The AmaLyra features the most advanced design of any river cruise vessel currently in operation.

-AmaLyra also features a Massage, Hair and Beauty Salon, fitness room and sauna, plus a whirlpool and walking track on the Sun Deck, for relaxing and taking in wonderful views.
+AmaLyra also features a Massage, Hair and Beauty Salon, fitness room, plus a whirlpool and walking track on the Sun Deck, for relaxing and taking in wonderful views.

 There are also over 20 bicycles on board giving you the opportunity to explore the riverside paths or meander through cobbled streets individually or with a small group.